Course Program of Study (CPoS)

 What is the timeline for CPoS?

-Beginning with early registration in April 2023, students will select courses for the Fall semester.
-Once registered for courses, they may review their degree audit in Degree Works (iROAR > Student Self-Service > Degree Works under the Student Records heading) to see if there are courses that do not satisfy degree requirements.
-This process will be repeated each semester (Fall, Spring and Summer).
+Each semester, once students are registered for courses, they may review their degree audit in Degree Works (iROAR > Student Self-Service > Degree Works under the Student Records heading) to see if there are courses that do not satisfy degree requirements.

 CPoS Timeline